Henry VIII: Annulment from Catherine

 Henry's precise motivations and intentions over the coming years are not widely agreed on.
 Henry himself, at least in the early part of his reign, was a devout and well-informed Catholic to the extent that his 1521 publication Assertio Septem Sacramentorum ("Defence of the Seven Sacraments") earned him the title of Fidei Defensor (Defender of the Faith) from Pope Leo X. The work represented a staunch defence of papal supremacy, albeit one couched in somewhat contingent terms.
 It is not clear exactly when Henry changed his mind on the issue as he grew more intent on a second marriage.
 Certainly, by 1527, he had convinced himself that Catherine had produced no male heir because their union was "blighted in the eyes of God".
 Indeed, in marrying Catherine, his brother's wife, he had acted contrary to Leviticus 20:21, a justification Thomas Cranmer used to declare the marriage null.
 Martin Luther, on the other hand, had initially argued against the annulment, stating that Henry VIII could take a second wife in accordance with his teaching that the Bible allowed for polygamy but not divorce.
 Henry now believed the Pope had lacked the authority to grant a dispensation from this impediment.
 It was this argument Henry took to Pope Clement VII in 1527 in the hope of having his marriage to Catherine annulled, forgoing at least one less openly defiant line of attack.
 In going public, all hope of tempting Catherine to retire to a nunnery or otherwise stay quiet was lost.
 Henry sent his secretary, William Knight, to appeal directly to the Holy See by way of a deceptively worded draft papal bull.
 Knight was unsuccessful; the Pope could not be misled so easily.

 Other missions concentrated on arranging an ecclesiastical court to meet in England, with a representative from Clement VII.
 Although Clement agreed to the creation of such a court, he never had any intention of empowering his legate, Lorenzo Campeggio, to decide in Henry's favour.
-This bias was perhaps the result of pressure from Emperor Charles V, Catherine's nephew, but it is not clear how far this influenced either Campeggio or the Pope.
+This bias was perhaps the result of pressure from Emperor Charles V, but it is not clear how far this influenced either Campeggio or the Pope.
 After less than two months of hearing evidence, Clement called the case back to Rome in July 1529, from which it was clear that it would never re-emerge.
 With the chance for an annulment lost, Cardinal Wolsey bore the blame.
 He was charged with praemunire in October 1529, and his fall from grace was "sudden and total".
 Briefly reconciled with Henry (and officially pardoned) in the first half of 1530, he was charged once more in November 1530, this time for treason, but died while awaiting trial.
-After a short period in which Henry took government upon his own shoulders, Sir Thomas More took on the role of Lord Chancellor and chief minister.
-Intelligent and able, but also a devout Catholic and opponent of the annulment, More initially cooperated with the king's new policy, denouncing Wolsey in Parliament.
+After a short period in which Henry took government upon his own shoulders, Thomas More took on the role of Lord Chancellor and chief minister.
+Intelligent and able, but a devout Catholic and opponent of the annulment, More initially cooperated with the King's new policy, denouncing Wolsey in Parliament.